 I understand there’s a learning curve for marketers who collaborate with creatives who are independent contractors.
 But, I feel safe saying, most of us just want to be treated like another person in the office.
 Consistent, helpful communication that lets us know how we’re progressing on a project and how we’re performing is what I value most.
 Remember, we’re all trying to please the client.

 Would you like an email reminder so you don’t miss upcoming posts on Web Writing Advice?
-Get email updates once a week by subscribing HERE.
+Get email updates by subscribing HERE.